FernanR/gibberish-me/README.md

         - make experiment page

     To do for gibberish.js:
-        - generalize to ignore punctuation
-        - allow visualization of gibberTable data
+        - allow visualization of gibberTable data (implemented with experiment page)
-		- function to generate shareable added (integration with twitter and facebook in the future)